philc/book-notes/a guide to the good life - irvine.md

       not eating it."
     * "If we weighed the costs and benefits of eating it against the costs of not eating it -- we might find that the sensible thing for us to do, if we wish to maximize our pleasure, is not eat it."
+* Meditation (chap 8)
+  * Western meditation is very different from Eastern meditation.
+Rather than an emptying of the mind, it's a period of active inquiry.
+  * "Self-review of daily living."
+    * To help us advance our practice of Stoicism, Seneca advises that we periodically meditate on the events of daily living, how we responded to these events, and how, in accordance with Stoic principles we should have responded to them."
+  * Seneca: "His advice to himself: when contemplating whether to criticize someone, he should consider not only whether the criticism is valid but also whether the person can stand to be criticized.
+He adds that the worse a man is, the less likely he is to accept constructive criticism."
+  * "Seneca's conclusion: if you are going to publish, you must be willing to tolerate criticism."
+Just don't take it heart.
+  * "We should likewise be careful observers of the actions of other people.
+We can, after all, learn from their mistakes and their successes."
+(As case studies).
+  * Becoming less sensitive to external inputs when practicing stoicism.
+    * "We will shrug off their insults and slights.
+We will also shrug off any praise they might direct our way."
+* Duty (chap 9)
+  * We usually seek the approval of other people -- to appear good in their eyes -- and this creates a lot of work in us to come off well, and the outcome isn't really in our control.
+This will disrupt our tranquility.
+  * Marcus said "fellowship is the purpose behind our creation."
+Fulfilling our purpose requires being social;
+    it's our social duty.
+  * Marcus did not think very highly of humanity: "Marcus suggests that when we know our death is at hand, we can ease our anguish on leaving this world by taking a moment to reflect on all the annoying people we will no longer have to deal with when we are gone."
+  * Marcus concluded that doing his social duty was the best chance at having a good life.
+There's a certain kind of delight that comes from fulfilling one's purpose, and doing good.
+* Social relations (chap 10)
+  * Be selective of our friends; corrupted values and vices are contagious.
+Avoid those who are whiners and complainers; they destroy tranquility.
+  * When annoyed by people: empathize -- no doubt we annoy others at times.
+And being annoyed makes the whole experience worse for us -- it only hurts us.
+(Is this true?
+If we successfully correct the person who's being annoying, that helps everyone, and it's an act of kindness towards them).
+  * It's wasted -- and negative -- energy to speculate about what an annoying person is thinking.
+    * "We can also, Marcus suggests, lessen the negative impact other people have on our life by controlling our thoughts about them."
+  * "People, Marcus reminds us, do not choose to have the faults they do.
+Consequently, there is a sense in which the people who annoy us cannot help doing so."
+    * (No, this is too generous.
+Many faults should be diminished if not for malice and pride, or selfishness, each of which shouldn't be simply looked over as intrinsic, imutable qualities, to be forgiven and forgotten.)
+  * "Social fatalism" -- Marcus is resigned to accept people as they come.
+    * "Even though it is possible to change others, we can take some of the agony out of dealing with them by telling ourselves that they are fated to behave as they do."
+  * "He adds that if we detect anger and hatred within us and wish to seek revenge, one of the best forms of revenge on another person is to refuse to be like him." (fun)
+  * "It is easy these days to find people who will agree that their life would have gone better if they had shown more sexual reserve; it is hard to find people who think their life would have gone better if they had shown less."
+    * (OK; how "sexually reserved" should one be?)
+* Insults (chap 11)
+  * Insults can be intensely painful, because they affect our pride and identity, and can be remembered long after they've occurred, upsetting our tranquility.
+  * "One of their sting-elimination strategies is to pause, when insulted, to consider whether what the insulter said is true.
+If it is, there is little reason to be upset."
+    * "Why is it an insult to be told what is self-evident?"
+  * "As we make progress in our practice of Stoicism, we will become increasingly indifferent to other people's opinions of us."
+  * "Indeed, a Stoic sage, were one to exist, would probably take the insults of his fellow humans to be like the barking of a dog."
+  * If a contemptible person insults you, it can be ignored.
+Maybe even find comfort in that, if they're upset with you, you must be doing the right thing.
+  * The voicing of an insult doesn't intrinsically carry a string -- the harm only occurs if we let it, bu judging the words as harmful and then reacting negatively to them.
+  * How to respond to insults?
+With humor (particularly self-deprecating humor), or with no response at all -- with a magnanimous air.
+A non-response robs the insulter of the pleasure of having upset us and seeing that effect.
+  * Some insults require a vigorous response, if they are likely to encourage more insults.
+Like checking a disruptive student in class.
+Correct them as you would a child, with the intention of teaching them.
+* Grief (chap 12)
+  * The goal is not to silence grief; doing so would not honor the affection we have for the lost life.
+The goal is to avoid being excessively grief-stricken.
+  * Negative visualization helps anticipate and remove the shock of losing a loved one.
+  * "Retrospective negative visualization" is comparing the time that we got with a person to having had no time at all.
+In doing so, we can be thankful of the time we had.
+  * (some of the material in this chapter doesn't sound like a healthy approach -- "overcoming grief with reason")
+  *